-Submissions for the 2020 Forward Prizes for Poetry will open 27th January and close on Monday 9th March.
+Submissions for the 2020 Forward Prizes for Poetry opened 27th January and close on Monday 9th March.

 Category A: The Forward Prize for Best Collection